for South African Citizens Travelling Abroad

 The Department will not disclose the information you provide through the registration application to any third parties (this includes family members) unless you have first given it written authorisation to do so.
 In the event that family members make enquiries about your whereabouts, such requests will be forwarded to you.
 You may choose to inform the mission of your decision to respond or not.

-The responsibility remains with the individual traveller to -
+The responsibility remains with the individual traveler to -

 - act responsibly and be aware of the risks